RedMageKnight/Flow.Launcher.Plugin.BitwardenSearch/README.md

 <h1>Flow Launcher - Bitwarden Vault Plugin</h1>

+<h3>This project is officially archived - I would not recommend using it in its current state as I can no longer maintain it as I no longer have the time nor use Bitwarden as a password manager these days.
+<br><br>Please feel free to fork it and use it as your own, tweak it, modify it, add features, and submit it to the Flow Launcher repository.
+I'm sorry for any inconvenience this may cause.</h3>
+<h2></h2>

 This is a Flow Launcher plugin for Bitwarden - an application I like to use for password management.
 I noticed there wasn't a plugin to provide this functionality, so I thought I'd make one myself.<br><br>
 This is my first ever Flow Launcher plugin, so I am open to suggestions/critique on ways I can improve this.